ahmedCoder12424/cse15l-lab-reports/LabReport5.md

 ```

 ## 2. -X

 The `-X` option leaves the output of the less command on the screen after you have exited.
 This can be helpful if we want to scroll back to view anything in the file
 without having to call the less command again.

 ### Example #1

 In this examle, I used the `-X` option on the "results.txt" file and it leaves the contents of the file displayed by the `less` command even
 after I pressed "q" to exit the less reader.
 The output shows the file contents remain after quitting.
-This is useful because I return back to this contents without having to type the `less command' again in the terminal.
+This is useful because I can return back to these contents without having to type the `less command' again in the terminal.

 __command:__
 ```